A Documentary Project

 Dedicated to the Organizers and Participants of the Boston Women’s March, January 21, 2017

 Note: The Art of the March site is currently down.
 The team is working to resolve the issue but, in the meantime, the posters can be accessed through a collection in the Northeastern University Library’s Digital Repository Service.

 Art of the March is an online archive and interactive presentation of protest signs and posters collected in the aftermath of the historic Boston Women’s March on January 21, 2017.

-During a period of time while the signs and posters were stored a team of Northeastern University researchers organized and facilitated a weekend documentation event where volunteers from the university and the Boston area photographed and catalogued the posters.
-Research grants from Northeastern CAMD and the NULab allowed further sorting, tagging, analysis and categorization the digitized images.
-Designers, software developers and archivists collaborated with the research team to create various digital means to examine, sort and annotate the documents and images, resulting in this first public view of the entire collection.
+During a period of time while the signs and posters were stored a team of Northeastern University researchers organized and facilitated a weekend documentation event where volunteers from the university and the Boston area photographed and cataloged the posters.
+Research grants from Northeastern CAMD and the NULab allowed further sorting, tagging, analysis, and categorization of the digitized images.
+Designers, software developers, and archivists collaborated with the research team to create various digital means to examine, sort, and annotate the documents and images, resulting in this first public view of the entire collection.

 Dietmar Offenhuber, Faculty, Art+Design and Public Policy; Nathan Felde, Faculty, Art+Design; and Alessandra Renzi, Faculty Concordia University